 FERR.
-PHOS.-In the first stage of diphtheria, for the fever, in alternation with Kali mur., the chief remedy.
+PHOS.-In the first stage of diphtheria, for the febrile symptoms, in alternation with Kali mur., the chief remedy.

-KALI MUR.-The chief remedy in diphtheria; and if given early in alternation with Ferr. phos., in a majority of cases it will be all that is needed.
+KALI MUR.-The chief remedy in diphtheria; and if given early in alternation with Fcrr. phos., in a majority of cases it will be all that is needed.
 A gargle of Kali mur. (ten or fifteen grains in a glass of water) should be used very frequently, to control the plastic exudation.

 NATR.
-MUR.-When vomiting of watery fluids or watery diarrhœa sets in, Natr. mur. must be exhibited.
+MUR.-When vomiting of watery fluids or watery diarrhœa sets in, Natr. mur. should be exhibited.
 When the face is puffy and pale, associated with drowsiness or excessive flow of saliva from the mouth.
+Dryness of tongue, stertorous breathing.

 NATR.
-SULPH.-If the fluids vomited are green or with bitter taste, Natr. sulph. is the remedy, and should be given in alternatian with the chief remedy.
+SULPH.-If the fluids vomited are green or with bitter taste, Natr. sulph. is the remedy, and should be given in alternation with the chief remedy.
+Welling-up of mucus in the throat.

-KALI PHOS.-For exhaustion or prostration in any stage of the disease, also the well-marked malignant conditions of the latter stages; after-effects of diphtheria, weakness of sight, nasely speech or paralysis in any part of the body, require this remedy.
+KALI PHOS.-For exhaustion or prostration in any stage of the disease, also the well-marked malignant conditions of the latter stages; after-effects of diphtheria, weakness of sight, loss of speech or paralysis in any part of the body, require this remedy.

 CALC.
-FLUOR.-If from mismanagement the disease has

-gone to the trachea, this remedy will be needed in alternation with Calc. phos.
+FLUOR.-If from mismanagement the disease has gone to the trachea, this remedy will be needed in alternation with Calc. phos.
 "Such a complication is very rare when the tissue remedies are used exclusively."
 (Boericke and Dewey.)

 CALC.
-PHOS.-Diphtheritic exudation spreading to the trachea.
+PHOS.-Diphtheric exudation spreading to the trachea.
 Such a complication is very rare when the tissue remedies are used exclusively.
 A white speck or patch remains after the main exudation has come off.
 (Boericke and Dewey.)
+After diphtheria, also as an intercurrent remedy during the disease.